quickapps/docs/en/user's-guide/block-plugin.rst

 The Block plugin allows you to create boxes of content, which are rendered into an area, or region, of one or more pages of a website.
-The core's Frontend theme, for example, implements the regions "Right Sidebar" and "Site Footer", and a block may appear in any one of these regions.
+The core’s Frontend theme, for example, implements the regions "Right Sidebar" and "Site Footer", and a block may appear in any one of these regions.
 The Blocks administration page provides an interface for assigning a block to a region, and for controlling the order of blocks